agouliel/agouliel/README.md

 ### Hi there 👋

 I am a Senior Software Engineer living in Greece.
-My current company is Ionia Management.
-Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, and Intrasoft International.
+My current company is Digitech Marketing.
+Previously I have been employed by: Ionia Management, Intralot, Athens Stock Exchange, Info-Quest, and Intrasoft International.

 ### Education
 <details>